pmorales4/project2-react-api/README.md

 # Wireframes

+This is my first mockup shot of what I thought about when starting this project, I have the final version towards the bottom for viewing purposes.
+These are all React Components.

 ![picture](src/images/Project-2-Wireframe.jpg)

-Above is the layout of my components and how the site will use the component on a web page.
-I have labeled each section on wireframe.
+Above is the layout of my components and how the site will use the components on a web page.
+I have labeled each section on thew wireframe.
 All components are listed above.
-To the right you will see five components where a data pull will be used (state).
+To the right you will see five components where a data pull will be used (state)-Component #6.
+However, this may change as I am going forward with it.

 # MVP / PostMVP - 5min